Studying at LSE and wider reading has opened my eyes to new ideas. I’ve concluded that I was a useful idiot….

 However, if we bowed to the demands of the extremists the west would have failed to stop the ethnic cleansing of the East Timorese or remove Saddam Hussein's Republican Guards from Kuwait.
 Not only would this be immoral but it also wouldn't have stopped the spread of Islamist extremism.
 If the NATO coalition didn't invade Afghanistan, the terrorists would have solidified a base to operate out of.
 They would have been empowered to spread their regressive politics.
 I opposed their values yet I failed to support the efforts by others to counter the threat they posed.

-I was naive about the causes and nature of radical political Islam.
+I was naive about the causes and nature of radical political Islamism.
 If what I believed had actually been implemented at the time, the world would probably be in a worse situation now.
 Despite my progressive politics, my ignorant critique of US foreign policy helped to support those with some of the most detestable and regressive politics in the world today.